People with Character: A Conversation With Spanish Architect Juli Capella

 Juli Capella is a Spanish architect who established the architectural studio Capella Garcia Architecture in Barcelona in 2001, along with architect Miquel Garcia and designer Cristina Capella.
 The studio’s approach is to pamper its projects while maintaining a sense of curiosity—instead of one particular specialism, the studio remains open to different thoughts and ideas.
 For Juli Capella, he is passionate about architecture and design in all shapes and sizes.

 Capella Garcia Architecture has specified a range of LZF’s lamps for a number of big, bold and colourful restaurant projects, created for acclaimed Spanish chef José Andrés.
-Here, we talk with Juli about his work.
+Here, in our people with character series, we talk with Juli about his work.

 You have used a range of LZF’s lamps across a number of restaurant projects.
 What is it about our lamps that you find especially appealing in these environments?